 - Apparently the most beautiful and talented women of the Golden Age of Hollywood felt this way.

 - Lauren Bacall was Ms. Fanservice for many of her roles, courtesy of her husky voice, and is remembered as one of the greatest beauties of the Golden Age of Hollywood.
 Bacall, on the other hand, didn't understand why people found her attractive, since she considered herself to be plain-looking, too tall and with too large feet.

 - Grace Kelly had a few self-esteem issues due to her physical appearance, thanks to her family thinking she was the plain one among her sisters.
-Yes, you heard me.
-Grace.
-Kelly.

 - Bette Davis saw herself as this, as did many of her contemporaries, as she was often compared to her fellow actresses.
 She ended up making an illustrous career for herself as a character actress, which is already pretty impressive considering the standards set for actresses back then and ended up being the second most iconic actress of the twentieth century according to the American Film Institute, right behind Katharine Hepburn.
 Nowadays, try to find someone who'll claim Bette Davis isn't beautiful.
 In a 1988 interview, she even said that she forged a career for herself "without the benefit of beauty".

 - Maureen O'Hara (the Trope Codifier for Heroes Want Redheads) ran into this problem when she was a teenager, going to a school where there were a pair of teachers who compared her unfavorably to her much more beautiful sister Peggy, she really didn't get a glimpse of how beautiful she was until she saw herself on the screen.
 And after she arrived in Hollywood, she ran into the opposite problem regarding her film roles.